williecheong/release_dash/README.md

 3. Open `/stackato.yml` and modify the following:
     - `name` Sub-domain where the dashboard will be accessed
     - The rest of the configs have already been setup for you
-3. `cd` into the root directory of the cloned repository using Terminal
+3. `$ cd` into the root directory of the cloned repository using Terminal
 4. Assuming that stackato is already installed, execute `$ stackato push`
 5. The web application is now live on the internet
     - Application's database (MySQL service) is set up but still empty